rosmed/slicer_ros2_module/docs/pages/examples.rst

    ``PlanningSceneMonitor`` subscribes to it and updates its internal planning scene upon receipt.

+   Setting ``frame_id`` to the obstacle name (rather than ``"world"``) lets MoveIt track the obstacle through the TF2 tree.
+This means dragging the gizmo in Slicer's 3D view is enough to move the obstacle in MoveIt — the geometry message only needs to be sent once.

 Running the Complete Example from the Terminal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run all four sections as a single unattended script (Slicer starts, loads
+To run all sections as a single unattended script (Slicer starts, loads
 the robot, creates and publishes the obstacle, then stays open):

 .. code-block:: bash